superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

   }
 ```

 note that the asset address is Obtained from the `superFormId` , and the contract check it's balance against this asset.also it's increasing the allowance for this asset , and then call [xChainDepositIntoVault](https://github.com/superform-xyz/superform-core/blob/main/src/forms/ERC4626FormImplementation.sol#L246) with the user `singleVaultData`.
-And till this point there is no check soever if the user supplied token is the same as the underlying asset of the supplied `superFormId`.
+And till this point there is no check whatsoever if the user supplied token is the same as the underlying asset of the supplied `superFormId`.

-- notice that in case of direct deposit the [\_directDepositIntoVault](https://github.com/superform-xyz/superform-core/blob/main/src/forms/ERC4626FormImplementation.sol#L156) function in the superForm contract,Handle this situation properly and check the token that in `singleVaultData` which is the token that the user supplied, against his asset , but this is not the case in crosschain deposit, the `xChainDepositIntoVault` function don't check the user-supplied token against the vault's underlying asset. it trust [coreStateRegistry]() and transfer from the amount that the user set.
+- notice that in case of direct deposit the [\_directDepositIntoVault](https://github.com/superform-xyz/superform-core/blob/main/src/forms/ERC4626FormImplementation.sol#L156) function in the superForm contract, Handle this situation properly and check the token that in `singleVaultData` which is the token that the user supplied, against his asset, but this is not the case in crosschain deposit, the `xChainDepositIntoVault` function don't check the user-supplied token against the vault's underlying asset. it trust [coreStateRegistry]() and transfer from the amount that the user set.

 ```js
  function _processXChainDeposit(